Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Adaptive Traveling Repairman

-The analysis for this algorithm is similar to that for the isolation problem for TSP (Section \ref{sec:iso-analysis}) and we follow the same outline.
+The analysis for this algorithm is similar to that for the isolation problem (Section \ref{subsec:iso-alg}) and we follow the same outline.
 For any sub-instance $\js$ of \strp, let $\opt(\js)$ denote its optimal value.
-Just as in the isolation case (Claim~\ref{cl:alg3}), it can be easily seen that the latency objective function is also sub-additive. \begin{cl} For any sub-instance $\langle M, \{q_i\}_{i\in M}\rangle$ and any partition $\{P_k\}_{k=1}^t$ of $M$,
+Just as in the isolation case (Claim~\ref{cl:alg3}), it can be easily seen that the latency objective function is also sub-additive. \begin{claim} For any sub-instance $\langle M, \{q_i\}_{i\in M}, \{S_i\}_{i\in M}\rangle$ and any partition $\{P_k\}_{k=1}^t$ of $M$,